 The Slithery Shakedown (Level 2)

-Read All Eight of the Nocturnals Grow & Read Adventures, like The Peculiar Possum, which introduces Beginning Readers to Life Skill Themes such as Accepting Differences, Empathy, and Kindness.
+Read All 8 of the Nocturnals Grow & Read Adventures, including Level 2 Early Readers The Peculiar Possum and The Moonlight Meeting.
+These Beginning Readers introduce Life Skills such as Accepting Differences, Empathy, and Kindness.

 Illustrator: Josie Yee